 As you’re learning how to work more efficiently, you must also learn how to say no when you already have too much on your plate.
 Don’t commit to something you won’t be able to finish.

 This is the stage when you are actually going to be doing everything to meet your deadlines and remain efficient at your job.

-At this stage, your aim should be focus on starting the job at the earliest.
+At this stage, your aim should be to focus on starting the job as soon as possible.
 Procrastination is a bane that can put you in a state of desperation as your deadline approaches.
-Waiting for the last minute to start a project can be largely counterproductive and put you behind before you’ve even begun, which results in wasted time.
+Waiting for the last minute to start a project can be counterproductive and put you behind before you’ve even begun, which results in wasted time.

-The best strategy that you can adopt at this stage is to choose tasks which are top on your priority list.
+The best strategy that you can adopt at this stage is to do the important work at the top on your priority list.
 The most important and most difficult tasks must be done first.

-Also, keep your work area free of distractions, so that you are not pushed to divert your focus for something which is not a priority.
+Also, keep your work area free of distractions, so that you are not pushed to divert your focus for something that isn’t important in the moment.

 Time and again, you must take steps to track your progress and check what portion of your goals have been met in the process of completing your jobs.
-Give yourself short term goals, which are always easier to meet.
+Give yourself short-term goals, as these are always easier to meet.

-Alongside these short term goals, make it a habit to check your daily progress, which will give you an accurate idea about what you have accomplished and what remains to be accomplished.
+Alongside these short-term goals, make it a habit to check your daily progress, which will give you an idea of what you have accomplished and what remains.

-Sometimes, it might be essential for you to suspend various activities which do not contribute to your goals and work.
-By this, you should directly understand the impact of activities such as social media, which tend to disturb your focus, attention and schedule.
+Try to understand the impact of activities, such as social media, which tend to disturb your focus, attention, and schedule.

 After the Project Is Done